 Validation determines whether requests are authorized before revealing whether the data appears as expected.
 Sanitization involves a more active effort to ensure that security requirements have been met.
 Often, this means eliminating problematic characters.

 In today's data-driven world, we're often inclined to collect as much information as possible.
 High volumes of data aren't always beneficial, however, and this can actually place website visitors at greater risk.
-The less data is collected, the less will be exposed in the event of a breach — and the less reason there is to pursue such attacks in the first place.
-As you determine what to collect and how, look to legal frameworks such as GDPR and CCPA for guidance.

 An accessible privacy policy is just as important; many businesses display these in website footers so that they're always within easy reach.
-No matter how it's accessed, this policy should detail what types of information your website may collect, how and when this could be used, and which steps you've taken to protect users from malicious parties.
+No matter how it's accessed, this policy should detail what types of information your website may collect, how and when this information could be used, and what steps you've taken to protect users from malicious parties.

 To maintain a secure environment, place strict limits on uploads.
 First and foremost: anonymous users should not be allowed to upload information — they must first secure permission.